-In Texas, charges for crimes and their punishments can vary widely, depending on the nature of the crime, history of the defendant and other circumstances of the case.
-In the article below, veteran Houston criminal defense lawyer Neal Davis helps you understand how crimes are classified in Texas by level and type.
-Contact our law firm for a free consultation if you would like more information about your specific case.
+In Texas, charges for crimes and their punishments can vary widely, depending on the nature of the crime, history of the defendant, and other circumstances of the case.
+In this, veteran Houston criminal defense lawyer Neal Davis helps people understand how crimes are classified in Texas by level and type.

 Perhaps you've heard of "time off for good behavior."
-That principle does not apply with state jail felonies, whose jail time must be served in full — unlike in a county jail or the Texas Department of Corrections, for which inmates may be released early.
+That principle doesn't apply with state jail felonies, whose jail time must be served in full — unlike in a county jail or the Texas Department of Corrections, for which inmates may be released early.

 On the other hand, some state jail felonies may be lowered to misdemeanors with no jail time under Texas Penal Code Sec.
 12.44.
 The Neal Davis Law Firm has succeeded in reducing charges in many such cases.